MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/iprofadmin-getprofiletable.md

  _ulFlags_

 > [in] A bitmask of flags that controls the profiles that are returned in the table.
-The following flags can be set:
+The following flag can be set:

 MAPI_APP_PROFILE